XQ22/Bad-Coding-Challenge/README.md

 ## Rules I will be using

 1. No if statements.
 There exists no further evil than including if statements in your code.
 2. Use Python.
-Self-explanatory.
+Using Python, making bad code becomes a challenge.
-3. Only Finished work will be published to the Master Branch
+3. Only Finished work will be published to the Master Branch.
-4. No use of Python classes is permitted.
+4. No use of the Python ´´´class´´´ structure is permitted.

 ## Completed Challenges